zhuangwang93/Espresso/README.md

 pip3 install -r requirements.txt
 ```

+## AE file

+Follow the instructions in [espresso_EuroSys_AE.pdf](https://github.com/zhuangwang93/Espresso/blob/master/espresso_EuroSys_AE.pdf) to reproduce the experimental results in our paper.

 ## Examples
-The DNN models supported by Espresso are in ./byteps/torch/examples
+The DNN models supported by Espresso are in [examples](https://github.com/zhuangwang93/Espresso/tree/master/byteps/torch/examples).
+There are six DNN models used in the evaluation and each of them has a folder under examples/
 Following the instructions in each example to reproduce the experiments results.